Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

     Tick this box if you want to include vegetation (trees and bushes) into the analysis.

 * Trunk Zone DSM Exist
-    Tick this in if a trunk zone DSM already exist.
+    Tick this box if a trunk zone DSM already exist.

 * Transmissivity of Light Through Vegetation (%) Percentage of light that is penetrating through vegetation.
 Default value is set to 3 % according to Konarska et al. (2013).